ArduPilot/ardupilot_wiki/dev/source/docs/ros-sitl.rst

     roslaunch apm.launch

-You should see some verbose from mavros that read its configuration and some line that indicate a connexion:
+You should see some verbose from MAVROS that read its configuration and some line that indicate a connexion:

 .. code-block:: none